 How to Add a Secondary Axis in Excel?

-Both these numbers are not related to each other so it is the wrong thing to show both the numbers in single-axis itself.
+Both these numbers are not related to each other, so it is the wrong thing to show both the numbers in a single-axis itself.

-If we show both the numbers in single-axis below is the chart example.
+If we show both the numbers in the single-axis, below is the chart example.

-From the above can you tell what is the target achieved percentage is???
+From the above, can you tell what the target achieved percentage is???

-The problem here is the axis numbers of “Sales” is too high and numbers of “Sales Conversion” is too less, so we cannot show the trend with a single axis.
+The problem here is the axis numbers of “Sales” are too high and the numbers of “Sales Conversion” is also less, so we cannot show the trend with a single axis.

-Since both the numbers are plotted under single-axis we cannot tell the numbers of smaller data set, in fact, we don’t even recognize there is another data with the chart.
+Since both the numbers are plotted under a single-axis, we cannot tell the numbers of the smaller data set; we don’t even recognize there is another data with the chart.